What Are Pinched Nerves?

 Pinched nerves can occur throughout the body.
 The most common locations include the spine, specifically the neck and lower back along with the hand in a common condition known as carpal tunnel syndrome.

-The untoward pressure can disrupt the nerve’s function, possibly leading to:
+The untoward pressure can disrupt the nerve’s function, causing the following symptoms of a pinched nerve:

 The doctor may prescribe medications ranging from anti-inflammatories to nerve medications such as Lyrica or Neurontin.
 If the pinched nerve is in the areas around the back or neck, the doctor may recommend physical therapy to assist in strengthening the muscles.